ishpaul777/Leaderboard/README.md

 # Project Name

-> Description the project.
+> Leaderboard is a website that has its data preserved with the external Leaderboard API serice.
+It displays the names and scores of different people and also allows you add your own score to the leaderboard.

 ## Built With

+- HTML5
+- CSS3
-- Major languages
+- JavaScript
-- Frameworks
+- Webpack
-- Technologies used
+- API

-## Live Demo (if available)
+## Live Demo (Available Soon)

 [Live Demo Link](https://livedemo.com)